 Taking up the role to support Viclink’s biochemistry portfolio earlier this year was like coming home for Janice.
 She had previously spent nearly 10 years studying and working at Victoria University’s Kelburn campus, after moving to New Zealand from Malaysia when she was 18 years old.

 “I pursued my undergraduate degree with honours in Biomedical Science, worked for the Malaghan Institute’s Immunoglycomics group for a year, which then inspired me to do a PhD in chemistry and immunology,” she says.

-Working under the supervision of Dr Bridget Stocker and Associate Professor Mattie Timmer from the School of Chemical and Physical Sciences (while also being part of the PhD programme at Malaghan Institute), Janice developed ‘glowing’ glycolipid adjuvants derived from marine sponges, for use in cancer immunotherapy.
+Working under the supervision of Associate Professors Bridget Stocker and Mattie Timmer from the School of Chemical and Physical Sciences (while also being part of the PhD programme at Malaghan Institute), Janice developed ‘glowing’ glycolipid adjuvants derived from marine sponges, for use in cancer immunotherapy.

 “My thesis focused on labelling the glycolipid with fluorescent dyes to understand how it interacted with immune cells and exert its anti-tumour effect.
 This information was vital to improving the effectiveness of the vaccine therapy.”

 With her work published in international scientific journals, Janice headed to Melbourne to work as a postdoctoral fellow on projects around antigen recognition under the Australian Research Council Centre of Excellence for Advanced Molecular Imaging.